 This core team is supplemented by dozens of visiting tutors from across the creative industries, as well as a programme of masterclasses from leading names from across film & television.

-The film 101 course fee is $1,200.
+The Set Ready PA course fee is $1,200.
 There is a compulsory, non-refundable $15 application fee which goes against your course fee.
-Once you have been accepted, a non-refundable deposit of $495 is then required against the cost of your fees to hold your place.
-The final $735 is due 5 days before your first class.
+Once you have been accepted, our team will discuss payment options fit for you.

 All production costs are included in the course fees, including the use of School facilities and equipment.